-Its 13 years this week since Studio Ghibli released Hayao Miyazaki’s ‘Spirited Away’ was released in the United States, here are some interesting facts that you may not know about the movie.
+Its over 15 years since Studio Ghibli released Hayao Miyazaki’s ‘Spirited Away’ was released in the United States, here are some interesting facts that you may not know about the movie.

 1 This is the first ever movie to earn US$200 million grosses before actually opening in the USA.